Telecoms,

 Technical Skills

-Qualified learners will understand the properties, structures and components included in fibre optics telecoms networks.
-They will be able to prepare, install and maintain fibre optic cable components and understand the quality standards required when installing fibre in people’s homes.
+Qualified learners will understand the properties, structures and components included in fibre optics and copper telecoms networks.
+They will be able to prepare, install and maintain fibre optic and copper cable components and understand the quality standards required when installing fibre or copper in people’s homes.

 Qualified learners will be able to use industry test equipment to the testing standard BSEN 50346.
-Learners are trained in MOD tap testing and in tone and probe to identify faults in the copper network to allow for a speedy solution to be found.
+Learners are trained in tone and probe to identify faults in the copper network to allow for a speedy solution to be found.

 On completion, you will have knowledge of basic principles in telecommunications covering simplex, duplex and semi duplex communications, OHM’s Law and binary code.
-You’ll have trained the theory and practiced new techniques on our specially designed practical cabinets.
+You will understand the theory and have practiced new techniques on our specially designed practical cabinets.

 In addition, we ensure learners also have a good understanding of network cabling UTP, STP and FTP, cable management and working out Decibel Loss from TX to RX.